MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 - The content of the data file doesn't include table headers.
 The first line of the data file is expected to be real data, not a header label like "EndpointName".
 - All seven columns use the String data type only.
 The maximum allowed length is 64 characters.
 - A data field can be empty but must still be separated by a tab or comma.
 An empty data field just assigns an empty String value.
 - EndpointName must be unique, otherwise the upload fails.
-Creating a duplicate row or two rows using the same EndpointName would cause incorrect joining.
+If there is a duplicate row or two rows that use the same EndpointName the conflict will  cause incorrect joining.
 - EndpointLabel1, EndpointLabel2, and EndpointLabel3 are customizable labels.
 They can be empty Strings or values such as “IT Department designated 2018 Laptop” or “Asset Tag 5678”.
 - There must be seven columns for each row and the columns must be in the following order: